What if I am in the armed forces and working overseas?

 If they are too late to claim credits as above, or they accompanied you on an overseas posting before 6 April 2010, but after 5 April 1975, they can claim Class 3 NI credits by completing the application form that is also on GOV.UK.

-As a member of the armed forces you (and your partner) can continue to claim certain state benefits, such as tax credits, during your overseas posting.
+As a member of the armed forces you (and your partner) may be able to continue to claim certain state benefits, such as tax credits, during your overseas posting.
 There are certain conditions you have to fulfil and you can find out about these on GOV.UK.
 Generally, so long as you normally live in the UK and were living here before you were first posted abroad, then you will qualify.

 Similarly, you can get child benefit while you work abroad as a member of the armed forces provided that, just before you were posted abroad, you were either: